 If you can afford to do so, prepayment can be an excellent option since it alleviates the burden of the cost at your death.
 There are many options for prearrangement, and you should discuss them with a qualified professional in the industry.
 Options include:

-- Preneed Trust Contracts: You create a contract with a funeral establishment that sets a price for the services that your want.
+- Preneed Trust Contracts: You create a contract with a funeral establishment that sets a price for the services that you want.
 You then prepay for those services by placing money directly into a trust fund that is held for you until your family needs the services.
-You must really understand the contract and what services you are paying for—there are some services that are usually not included and must be paid at the time of need (g., opening and closing the grave).
+You must really understand the contract and what services you are paying for-there are some services that are usually not included and must be paid at the time of need (g., opening and closing the grave).
+Alternatively, you can use Discount Caskets to look for a coffin of your choice or even preplan with a florist.
+You would just have to pay for these services separately.